jdh4/mac_productivity/keyboard_remappings/README.md

 }
 ```

 If the semicolon key is pressed and released in under 250 milliseconds then that is equivalent to pressing the right arrow key.
 If held for more than 250 ms then it is equivalent to pressing right arrow followed by return.
-Notice the hyper key is not used.
-How to make a semicolon if needed?
+Note that the hyper key is not used.

-Later in this repository we will demostrate the [Warp terminal emulator](https://www.warp.dev) where the rule above will be useful.
+Later in this repository we will demostrate `Warp` in the `terminal_emulators` directory where the rule above will be useful.

 ## Using the Karabiner EventViewer

-Karabiner EventViewer is an app that you installed in Step 1.
+Karabiner EventViewer is an application that you installed in Step 1 above.
 It shows you the key codes for the keys you press.
 It is useful for creating rules because it shows you the names of the keys that you are pressing.

 ![eventviewer](images/eventviewer.png)

-## What are the best mappings for you?
+## What are the Best Mappings for You?

 Everyone is different.
 Think of the best shortcuts for your workflow.